-"Azerbaijan Caspian Shipping" Closed Joint Stock Company (the "Company") was established by merging of two largest existing fleets - Azerbaijan State Caspian Sea Shipping Company ("ASCSC") and the Caspian Sea Oil Fleet ("CSOF") of the State Oil Company of Azerbaijan Republic ("SOCAR"), in accordance with the Decree No. 6 of the President of Azerbaijan Republic, dated 22 October 2013 on "Establishment of "Azerbaijan Caspian Shipping" Closed Joint-Stock Company" and Decree No. 213, dated 10 January 2014, on "Organization of Activity of "Azerbaijan Caspian Shipping" Closed Joint-Stock Company".
+"Azerbaijan Caspian Shipping" Closed Joint Stock Company (the "Company") was established by merging the Azerbaijan State Caspian Sea Shipping Company ("ASCSC") and the Caspian Sea Oil Fleet ("CSOF") of the State Oil Company of Azerbaijan Republic ("SOCAR"), in accordance with the Decree No. 6 of the President of Azerbaijan Republic, dated 22 October 2013 on "Establishment of "Azerbaijan Caspian Shipping" Closed Joint-Stock Company" and Decree No. 213, dated 10 January 2014, on "Organization of Activity of "Azerbaijan Caspian Shipping" Closed Joint-Stock Company".
 Two companies were merged in order to continue fundamental structural reforms in the economy, increase domestic and international transportation in maritime industry, enhance competitiveness and transit potential of Azerbaijan and get synergies from centralized management of the state owned shipping companies.

-The Group is comprised of the offshore support and merchant fleets and two shipyards with over 9,000 of full-time employees.
+The Group comprises the offshore support and merchant fleets, two shipyards and production support and social development entities with near to 9,000 of full-time employees.

-The ultimate controlling party of the Group as at 31 December 2014 is the Government of the Republic of Azerbaijan (the "Government").
+The ultimate controlling party of the Group as at 31 December 2015 is the Government of the Republic of Azerbaijan (the "Government").

 The registered address of the Group is M.A.
-Rasulzade str.
-5, Baku, Azerbaijan.
+Rasulzade str., 5, Baku, Azerbaijan.